twickstrom/vue-papa-parse/README.md

 # VuePapaParse

-> A simple wrapper for for the original PapaParse built for VueJs
+> A simple wrapper for for the original PapaParse built for VueJs.
+Supports both Vue 2 & Vue 3.

 ## Table of contents
 * [VuePapaParse](#vuepapaparse)